Fangjin98/Fangjin98.github.io/source/resume/index.md

 date: 2021-12-23 16:55:31
 ---

-I am a master student in the Department of Computer Science at University of Science and Technology of China (USTC).
+I am a PhD student in the Department of Computer Science at University of Science and Technology of China (USTC).
 I received my bachelor's degree from the College of Computer Science and Electronic Engineering, Hunan University (HNU).

 My research interest lies in the field of *distributed systems* and *computer networks*.
 Currently I am working on **programmable networks**.